(This page is being updated during the month of February 2014. Please return here often for new information.)

 Many, but by no means all, programs require 2 years of college-level language study OR THE EQUIVALENT, which can be determined by taking a placement exam.
 This is typically true of the languages taught at Williams and commonly available in high schools (e.g., French, Spanish, German).
 IF a student places into Spanish 105 (or beyond), for example, or is a native speaker, he/she has met the requirements of two years of college-level work or the equivalent.
 Italian programs typically do not require two years or the equivalent of college-level work.

 Language courses taught at Williams are hyphenated; i.e., the work of two semesters constitutes an integral, indivisible course.
-The hyphen rule applies to French, Spanish, German, Russian and Italian language studied abroad as well.
+The hyphen rule applies to French, Spanish, German, Russian, and Italian language studied abroad as well.
 This means that if you are studying abroad for only one semester you are advised to take one semester of language at Williams in the fall before you go and complete the second semester while abroad.
 An alternative option is to complete the equivalent of the first semester of language during the summer and complete the second semester while abroad.
 If you decide to study the first half of one of the languages regularly taught at Williams while abroad, you must complete the second half when you return.
 This may be difficult to accomplish and is not recommended.

 If the courses in your study away program are taught in English, but English is not the native language, you are required to study the language of the country the entire time you are there.

+All courses must be in the liberal arts and similar to those offered here at Williams.
 In order to receive credit toward your Williams degree for your study away, you must take the full course load of the program in which you are studying and fulfill the credit requirements stated in your formal CAS approval letter.
 This is usually 5 courses per semester (equal to 4 courses at Williams), although at some programs it is 3 or 4 courses or even as many as 6.
 Most departments will accept between l and 3 credits toward your major, with prior approval.
 All work successfully completed on an approved program will apply toward the Williams degree.
 Unless you are attending a Williams Program in this country or abroad, grades earned on study away are not factored into your GPA.

 Williams requires that each course meet for at least 12 weeks.
 One term out of a three-term calendar (e.g., in the UK) is not a sufficient period of classroom instruction.
 Students should plan to attend two terms in spring or choose a program on a semester calendar.
 Final assessment must be by examination or a final paper.
 You must sit all examinations at the same normally scheduled time as those host country students working toward the degree.
 Special exam arrangements are not acceptable unless the same options are offered to host country degree candidates.